lambdablockchain/lambda-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

 - "engineering-change-proposal": issue is a proposal for an engineering change to the BCHN software or infrastructure

-- "bitcoin-tx": issue/MR is classified as relating to bitcoin-tx tool
+- "lambda-tx": issue/MR is classified as relating to lambda-tx tool

 - "SECURITY": issue/MR is considered security relevant